Back to Home

 In the AI era, you can spin up products faster than ever.
 But speed without direction just means you fail faster.
 What hasn't changed: the principles that separated groundbreaking products from the noise.

-Four Expressions of Outcome-Thinking
+Six Disciplines of Outcome-Thinking

 When your profit depends on your customer achieving their outcome, your incentives align perfectly.
 You invest in their success because it directly drives yours.
 Aligned interests is outcome-thinking expressed through business model—making money by delivering outcomes, not transactions.